On the complexity of computing Strahler numbers: Introduction

-As a corollary, one can compute in $\NC^1$ from a given arithmetic expression $e$ (given in term representation) an optimal straight-line code, i.e., a sequence of statements $x := y \circ z$ for registers $x,y,z$ and an elementary arithmetic operation $\circ$.
+As a corollary, given arithmetic expression $e$ in term representation, one can compute an optimal straight-line code for $e$ in $\NC^1$, i.e., a sequence of statements $x := y \circ z$ for registers $x,y,z$ and an elementary arithmetic operation $\circ$.
 Here, optimal means that the number of used registers is minimal.
 For this, one has to compute the Strahler number of every subexpression of $e$; see also \cite[Section~2]{EsparzaLS14}.

-Let us give a high level idea of the $\NC^1$-membership proof.
+Let us give a high-level idea of the $\NC^1$-membership proof.
 The first step is to ``balance'' the input tree $t$ by computing a so-called \emph{tree straight-line program} (TSLP) for $t$, whose depth is logarithmic in the size of $t$.
 This can be done in $\TC^0$ by a result from \cite{GanardiL19}.
 Roughly speaking, a TSLP is a recursive decomposition of a tree into subtrees and so-called contexts (subtrees, where a smaller subtree is removed).
 Originally, TSLPs were introduced as a formalism for grammar-based tree compression; see~\cite{Lohrey15} for more details.
 The next step is to convert the TSLP for $t$ into a bounded fan-in Boolean circuit, that decides whether $\hs(t) \geq k$.
 Furthermore, the polynomial size and logarithmic depth of the TSLP should be preserved to obtain an $\NC^1$ upper bound.
 A straightforward construction only leads to such a Boolean circuit with \emph{unbounded} fan-in OR-gates.
 We obtain a bounded fan-in circuit by carefully analyzing the unary linear term functions computed by contexts when binary nodes are interpreted according to \eqref{eq-strahler-operation}.

 For the $\NC^1$-hardness, we show that the Boolean formula problem, which is one of the best known $\NC^1$-complete problems \cite{Bus87}, can be reduced to the problem of computing the Strahler number of a tree given in term representation.
 A similar reduction from the monotone circuit value problem shows that the computation of the Strahler number is $\P$-complete when the input tree is given succinctly by a directed acyclic graph (DAG) or a TSLP.